 Please wait while you are redirected.

 Printer Friendly Version

-DESCRIPTIONNeural therapy involves the injection of a local anesthetic such as procaine or lidocaine into scars, trigger points, acupuncture points, tendon and ligament insertions, peripheral nerves, autonomic ganglia, the epidural space, and other tissues to treat chronic pain and illness.
+DESCRIPTIONNeural therapy involves the injection of a local anesthetic such as procaine or lidocaine into various tissues such as scars, trigger points, acupuncture points, tendon and ligament insertions, peripheral nerves, autonomic ganglia, the epidural space, and other tissues to treat chronic pain and illness.
 When the anesthetic agent is injected into traditional acupuncture points, this treatment may be called neural acupuncture.